 -Dorg.apache.activemq.store.kahadb.LOG_SLOW_ACCESS_TIME=1500

-Multi(m) kahaDB persistence adapter
+Multi(m) kahaDB Persistence Adapter

-From 5.6, it is possible to distribute destinations stores across multiple kahdb persistence adapters.
+From ActiveMQ Classic 5.6: it’s possible to distribute destinations stores across multiple kahdb persistence adapters.
 When would you do this?
-If you have one fast producer/consumer destination and another periodic producer destination that has irregular batch consumption, you disk usage can grow out of hand because unconsumed messages get dotted across journal files.
+If you have one fast producer/consumer destination and another periodic producer destination that has irregular batch consumption then disk usage can grow out of hand as unconsumed messages become distributed across multiple journal files.
 Having a separate journal for each ensures minimal journal usage.
-Also, some destination may be critical and require disk synchronisation while others may not.
+Also, some destination may be critical and require disk synchronization while others may not.
+In these cases you can use the mKahaDB persistence adapter and filter destinations using wildcards, just like with destination policy entries.

 Transactions